 Using the dummy independently

-From eight months of age, most babies can learn to put their own dummy in.
+From about eight months of age, most babies can learn to put their own dummies in.
 This can be good if your baby needs a dummy to fall asleep, or needs your help to replace the dummy when it falls out during the night.

 Here’s how to help your baby manage his own dummy: